 It is also against the law for a local authority to discriminate against you because of your race, sex, sexual orientation or because you have a disability.
 If you feel you have been discriminated against you can make a complaint about this.

-- use the local authority complaints procedure.
-It has a duty to ensure that a child and her/his family know about the procedure and how to use it; or
+use the local authority complaints procedure.
+It has a duty to ensure that a child and their family know about the procedure and how to use it, or

 The Care Inspectorate